esjeon/hack-alienfx/protocol.md

 ### (Unkown)

- - AFAIK, it is safe to ignore this packet.
+ - AFAIK, not sending this packet does no harm.
  - bmRequestType = 0x21
  - bRequest = 10
  - wValue = 0 (Constant)